sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 ## You will learn
-- How to use the SAP Omnichannel Promotion Pricing trial on SAP BTP.
+- How to use the **Coupon Management** service of SAP Omnichannel Promotion Pricing in your trial environment on SAP BTP.
-- How to upload a **promotional rule** with the help of the SAP Business Accelerator Hub.
-The promotional rule includes an example about creating multi-code coupons.
+- How to **create and read coupon codes** with the **Coupon Management** service that can be used by marketing channels to drive promotional campaigns.
-- How to apply a promotional rule and execute the calculation request.
+- How to upload a promotional rule into **SAP Omnichannel Promotion Pricing** database with the help of the **Data Upload** service.

 ---